ToplakFilip/JSONdatabase/README.md

-JSON database which uses multithreading processing for multiple requests at the same time.
+JSON database which uses simple multithreading processing for multiple requests at the same time.
 It uses GSON for serialization/deserialization of json objects and Jcommander for command line arguments.

 <pre>